Andhra Medical College: The wings of AMC

-Dr R Rednam Surya Prasada Rao professor of ophthalmology who trained many ophthalmologist is considered teacher per excellence As an honor Government Regional Eye Hospital was named after him.
+Dr R Rednam Surya Prasada Rao professor of ophthalmology who trained many ophthalmologist is considered teacher per excellence As an honour Government Regional Eye Hospital was named after him.

 Dr M Suryanarayana Murthy professor of Ophthalmology was considered as one of the greatest teachers which Andhra Medical College ever produced.
-His encyclopedic knowledge use to enthrall the students.
+His encyclopaedic knowledge use to enthrall the students.
 He was called the "Walking Duke Elder" ho wrote 16 volumes on eye called the system of Ophthalmology.

 AMCOSA

 Andhra Medical College Old Student's Association (AMCOSA) was formed by the efforts of Prof. P. Brahmayya Sastry and Dr. C. Vyaghreswarudu.
 The first AMCOSA day was celebrated on 28 January 1967, which was inaugurated by Lt.Col.
 Dr. M. V. Ramana Murthy, who was the last Surgeon General of the combined Madras Province.